 Rep. Tulsi Gabbard (D-HI) is hoping to say ‘aloha’ to the White House.

 Gabbard was the first American Samoan and first Hindu member elected to the House of Representatives, where she’s been since 2013.
 Before that she was in the Army National Guard, and deployed twice to the Middle East.
-At 38, she’s one of the youngest candidates in the race.
+At 39, she’s the youngest candidate in the race.